amathew19/CephRCOSDocumentation/WorkReport.md

 ## Things you've learned about Ceph so far
 - Ceph is a powerful distributed storage solution for effeicent data storage and retrieval
+- Ceph organizes data into clusters, which are grouped into logical pools for efficient data management and access
+- Each pool can be configured with different replication policies and performance characteristics to meet specific storage needs

 ## Things you've learned about git
 Forking a repository